LibrariesHacked/helibtech/user-engagement/market-overview.md

 Whilst not well established in the UK, Australian based company Altarama provide a number of user engagement solutions for libraries including:

-- RefTracker - for enquiry management
+* RefTracker - for enquiry management
-- RefChatter -for live chat with users
+* RefChatter -for live chat with users

 ### LibraryH3lp

 The US based [LibraryH3lp](https://libraryh3lp.com/) offers live chat facilities complemented by FAQs and integrated email responses.

-### PTFS Europe
+### Open Fifth

-PTFS Europe announced the beta testing of an open source enquiry management system in 2020 but to date this is not currently available.
+PTFS Europe (now known as Open Fifith) announced the beta testing of an open source enquiry management system in 2020 but to date this is not currently available.

 ## Non-library solutions

 Some libraries will use, non-library specific enquiry management solutions to either record enquiries or to facilitate a live chat service.
 There are a plethora of products on the market for embedding live or automated chat on websites.

 Other libraries (particularly those operating user a converged IT / libary service may be using software purchased primarily for managing an IT service desk function for enquiry management / recording e.g. ServiceNow, Faveo, Supportworks.

+**Section updated May 2025**